Probabilistic Fair Clustering: Omitted Proofs

 What remains is to show that each cluster is lower bounded by $L$.
 Here we note that a center in $S$ will either be allocated the vertices of one or more centers in $S^*_{\DFCLB}$ or it would not be allocated any vertices at all.
 If it is not allocated any vertices, then it is omitted as a center (since no vertices are assigned to it).
 If vertices for a center or more are routed to it, then it will have a cluster of size $\sum_{j \in N(i)} |{\phi^*}^{-1}_{\DFCLB}(j)| \ge L$.
-This follows since any center in the optimal solution to $\DFCLB$ must satisfy the lower bound $L$. \end{proof} Now combining the fact that we have an $\alpha$ approximation ratio for the color-blind problem, along with an algorithm that achieves a $\gamma$ violation to $\FAIRAPFCLB$ with value equal to the optimal value for $\FAIRAPFCLB$, the proof for theorem \ref{bera_lb_proof} is complete. \end{proof}
+This follows since any center in the optimal solution to $\DFCLB$ must satisfy the lower bound $L$.
+The issue is that we do not know if a color-blind center is not allocated any vertices and should be omitted.
+However, we can try all possible close and open combinations for the color-blind centers and solve the $\FAIRAPFCLB$ for each combination.
+This can be done in $O(2^k \text{poly(n)})$ time (fixed-parameter tractable). \end{proof} Now combining the fact that we have an $\alpha$ approximation ratio for the color-blind problem, along with an algorithm that achieves a $\gamma$ violation to $\FAIRAPFCLB$ with value equal to the optimal value for $\FAIRAPFCLB$, the proof for theorem \ref{bera_lb_proof} is complete. \end{proof}